AI-hub-keskisuomi/AI_hub_keskisuomi/WP1_computational_dm/clustering/README.md

 5. The clustering was performed for different numbers of clusters from the range of [2, 10].
 The initial points were selected by using K-means++ algorithm and the clustering was replicated by using 100 replicates.
 6. The clustering results were validated with eight well-known cluster validation indices.

+#### Results

+##### Results using the data at the beginning of the intervention

+Klusterivalidointi-indekseistä Pakisha-Bandaya-Maulik ja WB-indeksi suosittelivat alkumittausdatalle kolmea eri ryhmää ja tämä valittiin ryhmien lopulliseksi lukumääräksi.